 In 2007 the Pacific Islands Leaders called on the international community to reach agreement urgently on an effective global response to deliver on the ultimate objective of the UNFCCC to avoid dangerous levels of interference with the climate system, including further commitments in the future by all major greenhouse gas emitters to reduce greenhouse gas emissions; and to increase and mobilise financial and technical resources to support adaptation efforts in vulnerable developing countries.
-They recognised that climate change is a long-term international challenge and that an effective international response would require a resolute and concerted international effort, including effective action in particular by the world's major greenhouse gas emitting countries to reduce their emissions and by all countries to adapt to the changes that climate change will be of utmost importance to the PICTs.
+They recognised that climate change is a long-term international challenge and that an effective international response would require a resolute and concerted international effort, including effective action in particular by the world's major greenhouse gas emitting countries to reduce their emissions and by all countries to adapt to the changes that climate change will bring.
+The ongoing international negotiations for a future long-term climate change regime will be of utmost importance to the PICTs.
 SPREP also recognizes the need to ensure that account is taken of inter-generational equity as well as gender issues within the context of the regional response to climate change.